 The Colorado estate tax does not apply to decedents whose date of death is on or after Jan.
 1, 2005.
 The Colorado estate tax is based on the state death tax credit allowable on the federal return.
 That credit was eliminated, effective Dec.
 31, 2004, as a result of federal estate tax law changes.
 Future changes to the federal laws will determine whether states will collect an estate tax in future years.

 Colorado does impose an income tax on estates and trusts.
-The tax, sometimes referred to as fiduciary income tax, is a flat 4.63 percent.
+The tax, sometimes referred to as fiduciary income tax, is a flat 4.63%.
 When an estate or trust is administered in Colorado, it is considered to be a resident estate or trust.
-Nonresident estates or trusts that are not administered in Colorado must file a return if they have Colorado source income.
+Nonresident estates or trusts that are not administered in Colorado must file a return if they have a Colorado source of income.